AIM Rule 26

 QCA Code PrincipleApplication (As set out by QCA)What we do and why

-05. Maintain the Board as a well-functioning, balanced team, led by the Chair.The Board members have a collective responsibility and legal obligation to promote the interests of the company, and are collectively responsible for defining corporate governance arrangements.
+06. Maintain the Board as a well-functioning, balanced team, led by the Chair.The Board members have a collective responsibility and legal obligation to promote the interests of the company, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.
 The Board (and any committees) should be provided with high quality information in a timely manner to facilitate proper assessment of the matters requiring decision or insight.
 The Board should have an appropriate balance between executive and non-executive directors and should have at least two independent non-executive directors.
 Independence is a board judgment.
 The Board should be supported by committees (eg audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
-Directors must commit the time necessary to fulfil their roles.The company is controlled by its Board of Directors.
-Ted O’Neill, Executive Chairman, is responsible for the running of the Board.
+Directors must commit the time necessary to fulfil their roles.The Group is controlled by its Board of Directors.
+Aidan Hughes, Finance Director and Deputy Chairman, is responsible for running the Board.
+Following the death of Ted O’Neill, Tommy Conway was appointed Non-executive Chairman on 25 February 2025.
 All Directors receive regular and timely information about the Group’s financial and operational performance.
 Relevant information is circulated to the Directors in advance of Board meetings.
-The Board comprises three Executive Directors, three non- Executive Directors, together with the Company Secretary.
-The Board considers that all non- Executive Directors bring an independent judgment to meetings, notwithstanding varying durations of service.
+The Board comprises the Group Chief Executive, the Finance Director and Non-Executive Chairman and one Non-Executive Director, one of which is also the Company Secretary.
+The shareholders are given the opportunity to vote annually on the reelection of all individual directors of the Board.
+The Audit and Remuneration Committee are chaired by Seán Savage, who is competent and has a wealth of experience.
+The members of the Committees are listed on the Roebuck website's AIM Rule 26 page: https://www.roebuckfoodgroup.com/investors/aim-rule-26.

 Build Trust